0xKilty/0xKilty/README.md

 ## [0xKilty](https://0xkilty.github.io/#/)
-Hi, I am Ian Kilty.
+Hello, my name is Ian Kilty.
-I am a freshmen in college at Colorado State University studying computer science and computer engineering.

-My computer intrests include:
+I'm a computer science student at Colorado State University majoring in computer science and minoring in computer engineering.
+I'm also learning the Russian language.
+My goal is to work in cyber security specifically in malware analysis.
+As of the summer of 2023, I have hopes of starting a web development practice and completing cyber security certifications.

+Hobbies:
+- 👨‍💻 Programming
+- 🚴‍♂️ Cyclocross
+- 📈 Entrepreneurship
+- 🇷🇺 Learning Russian

+Programming intrests:
-- Cyber security
+- 🖥️ Cyber security
-- Web development
+- 🌐 Web development
-- Systems programming
+- 💾 Systems programming

-My other intrests include:
-- Running
-- Biking
-- Chess
+- 🔍 Malware Analysis

 My personal site: [0xkilty.github.io](https://0xkilty.github.io/#/)